-She has a lot of basketball memories so far winning a National Championship on her Amateur Athletic Union (AAU) team, and four high school state championships at Heritage Christian High School in Plainfield, Indiana.
+Kelly's most memorable experience so far at UConn was winning the National Championship during her freshman year.
+She has a lot of basketball memories prior to coming to UConn.
+She won a National Championship on her Amateur Athletic Union (AAU) team, and four high school state championships at Heritage Christian High School in Plainfield, Indiana.

 “Making a decision on what college to go to was a long difficult process but once I got to UConn, watched them practice, and talked to the girls and the coaches, I just felt like this was the best place that I would fit in.”